Mouvement des Entreprises de France

 The Mouvement des entreprises de France (MEDEF), or the Movement of the Enterprises of France, is the largest employer federation in France.
 Established in 1998, it replaced the Conseil national du patronat français (CNPF), or the "National Council of the French Employers", which was founded in 1946.

+History

+The presidential election took place on July 3, 2013, to choose the successor to Laurence Parisot, as the latter was reaching the end of the second term permitted by the bylaws.

 Operations

 MEDEF has more than 750,000 member firms, 90 percent of them being small and medium enterprises (SMEs) with fewer than 50 employees.
 MEDEF is engaged in lobbying at local, regional, national, and EU-wide levels.

 Every year, MEDEF International organises a number of delegations of French business leaders with tangible projects to targeted countries, especially developing countries.
 MEDEF espouses “sustainable development”, raising companies’ awareness to the fact that environmental protection can also feature among their competitive advantages.